Prot0c0lM0nk/protocol_monk/docs/README.md

 - `/model <name>` - Switch AI model
 - `/status` - Show token usage and current model

-## 🤝 AI Collaboration
+## AI Collaboration

 Protocol Monk is designed to work with AI models as collaborative partners.
-The system is built to leverage AI capabilities for code generation, analysis, and refactoring tasks.
+The system is built to leverage AI capabilities for itirative tasks with Human-in-the-Loop.

 ### AI Model Integration
 - Seamless integration with Ollama models